Top Customer Complaints About Payment Forms

 Payment forms should be simple and smooth.
 Your customers should never doubt what they’re supposed to do or what comes next.
 The whole process should be linear and straightforward.

 In many cases, this means stripping your site of extra elements that distract them from the payment process.
-Don’t give the option to click to a new page or browse new products or services because they may not find their way back to checkout.
+Don’t give your visitors the option to click to a new page or browse new products or services because they may not ever find their way back to to the payment page.

 Simplifying your payment process also means not using CAPTCHA.
 Verifying that a human is behind each form submission is important, but CAPTCHA is arduous and tedious for users because they have to solve equations, type random letters and numbers, or identify “all the pictures with a mailbox.”